 Decrease the resolution of the data using simple linear binning.
-This can be effective to increase the speed of data smoothing, for example when using $high_pass_filter()$.
+This can be effective to increase the speed of data smoothing, for example when using high_pass_filter().
 At the function end of execute(), the data should have the original size.
-Therefore, a call to downsample should normally be followed by a call to upsample() to restore the flags and visibilities to their original resolution.
+Therefore, a call to downsample should normally be followed by a call to upsample_image() or upsample_mask() to restore the visibilities and flags, respectively, to their original resolution.